 If your camp gets shut down for breaking sound limits repeatedly, you sound will be shut down for the remainder of the event.

 Are you wanting to bring a mutant vehicle, gator or golf cart to Resonance?
+Or do you need to car camp?
 Then you have come to the right place!

 There are a few considerations you need to know about.